Skip to content

 accelerator: str, request: FixtureRequest

-) -> list[int] | int | Literal["auto"]
+list[int] | int | Literal["auto"], None, None

 Fixture that creates the 'devices' argument for the Trainer config.

-overrides #
+command_line_overrides #

 Fixture that makes it possible to specify command-line overrides to use in a given test.